-- 9. In our opinion, the Company has, in all material respects, adequate internal financial controls with reference to financial statements as of 31 March 2021, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls over Financial Reporting issued by The Institute of Chartered Accountants of India and except for the possible effects of the material weakness described above on the achievement of the objectives of the control criteria, the Company's internal financial controls with reference to financial statements were operating effectively as at 31 March 2021. - 10.
-We have considered the material weaknesses identified and reported above in determining the nature, timing, and extent of audit tests applied in our audit of the financial statements of the Company as at and for the year ended 31 March 2021, and this material weakness has affected our opinion on the financial statements of the Company and we have issued a qualified opinion on the financial statements.
+- 9. A 'material weakness' is a deficiency, or a combination of deficiencies, in internal financial controls with reference to financial statements, such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis. - 10.
+In our opinion, the Company has, in all material respects, adequate internal financial controls with reference to financial statements as of 31 March 2022, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls over Financial Reporting issued by The Institute of Chartered Accountants of India and except for the possible effects of the material weakness described above on the achievement of the objectives of the control criteria, the Company's internal financial controls with reference to financial statements were operating effectively as at 31 March 2022. - 11.
+We have considered the material weaknesses identified and reported above in determining the nature, timing, and extent of audit tests applied in our audit of the financial statements of the Company as at and for the year ended 31 March 2022, and this material weakness has affected our opinion on the financial statements of the Company and we have issued a qualified opinion on the consolidated financial statements.

-Other Matters
+Other Matter

-11. We did not audit the internal financial controls with reference to financial statements insofar as it relates to one subsidiary companies, which are companies covered under the Act, whose financial statements reflect total assets of ₹ 35 Lakhs and net assets of ₹ 35 Lakhs as at 31 March 2021, total revenues of ₹ 7 Lakhs and net cash outflows amounting to ₹ 0.94 Lakhs for the year ended on that date, as considered in the consolidated financial statements, which are companies covered under the Act, whose internal financial controls with reference to financial statements have not been audited by us.
-The internal financial controls with reference to financial statements in so far as it relates to such subsidiary companies, have been audited by other auditors whose reporthave been furnished to us by the management andour report on the adequacy and operating effectiveness of the internal financial controls with reference to financial statements for the Holding Company, and its subsidiary companies, as aforesaid, under Section 143(3)(i) of the Act insofar as it relates to such subsidiary company is based solely on the reports of the auditors of such companies.
+12. We did not audit the internal financial controls with reference to financial statements insofar as it relates to one subsidiary company, which are companies covered under the Act, whose financial statements reflect total assets of ₹ 35 lakhs and net assets of ₹ 32 lakhs as at 31 March 2022, total revenues of Nil and net cash flow Nil for the year ended on that date, as considered in the consolidated financial statements, which are companies covered under the Act, whose internal financial controls with reference to financial statements have not been audited by us.
+The internal financial controls with reference to financial statements in so far as it relates to such subsidiary companies, have been audited by other auditors whose report has been furnished to us by the management and our report on the adequacy and operating effectiveness of the internal financial controls with reference to financial statements for the Holding Company, and its subsidiary company, as aforesaid, under Section 143(3)(i) of the Act in so far as it relates to such subsidiary company is based solely on the reports of the auditors of such companies.
 Our opinion is not modified in respect of this matter with respect to our reliance on the work done by and on the reports of the other auditors.

-Membership No.:206931 UDIN: 21206931AAAABJ6097
+Membership No.: 118617 UDIN: 22118617AISJJR8720

-Place: Chennai Date: 10 May, 2021
+Place: Chennai Date: 10 May, 2022

-Consolidated Balance Sheet as at 31 March 2021
+Consolidated Balance Sheet as at 31 March 2022